Mehedi-MHS/CodingPrtc00/SQL/readme.txt

 RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table

+--------------- Prevent SQL injection -------------
+NOTE: Use parameters to prevent SQL injection. parameters are mostly known as
+      prepared statements.